This free preview of Global Coin Research is offered to our loyal readers as a representation of the unique information and

 Both paths have their pros and cons, and projects may find that one path may fit for them better than the other.
 We often encounter projects that have a technically strong team, have built a decentralized product, and want to build communities around the world.
 However, they don’t know how to go about building global communities or they don’t know where to start.

 Another reason that often prevents these projects from pursuing path 2 is cost.
-Going abroad and spending time in foreign countries is more expensive on a time and dollar basis.
-At least that is the case initially.
+Going abroad and spending time in foreign countries is more expensive on

 In either case, for many of these companies looking for adoption, it has increasingly become apparent to them that their first launch market may not be the US, or anywhere near the Western Hemisphere.

 At GCR, we evaluated projects that raised money from late 2017 and early 2018.
-There are a number of standout companies that have dedicated notable resources to Asia and we’d like to recognize them as role models in the space that other projects can look to learn from their successes, and failures.
+There are a number of standout companies that have dedicated notable resources to their Asia communities and we’d like to recognize them as role models in the space that other projects can look to learn from their successes, and failures.

 In 2018, GCR is recognizing Tezos and its Foundation for their commitment to promoting Blockchain education to young people and in universities in Asia.